WHAT TO DO IN PIRAN IN 1 DAY

 Not the highlight of a day in Piran, but still worth a visit is the old harbor, which lies next to the market square.

 Walk along the promenade with its pretty buildings while looking at the ocean and seeing all the little boats that dock at the port.

 PIRAN MINORITE MONASTERY

-The Minorite Monastery of St. Francis was founded before the 14th century and keeps a great collection of music literature – some of the books in its library date back to the 15th century.
+The Minorite Monastery of St. Francis was founded before the 14th century.
+It keeps a great collection of music literature – some of the books in its library date back to the 15th century.

 There are still Franciscans living in the monastery to this day, and you can visit.

 Though Slovenia itself is a more than beautiful country, it lacks one thing… beach access.
 Piran is one of the very few places that are actually located at the beach, so this is why the “beach“ is quite busy.

 Many people – Slovenians – even put their towels on the streets’ concrete and then jump into the water.